 An essential part of onboarding new customer support operators is teaching them the right way to talk to customers who aren't happy.
 Today Alex Ivanovs, of CodeCondo and business/startup columnist for Huffington Post, shares some of his tips for handling customer complaints.

 Difficult customers are part of the business process.
 Nobody likes dealing with them, but often we have to.
 It's best to be prepared for these situations - like when a customer is typing in ALL CAPS - as some customers might take it a little bit too far.

-In this time of social media and global interconnectedness, customer complaints can sometimes gather momentum before we even realize there's a problem.
-Customers, like us, have the gift of voice and sometimes this gift can get really loud, even uncomfortable.
+In this age of social media and global interconnectedness, customer complaints can sometimes gather momentum before we even realize there's a problem.
+Customers, like us, can quickly amplify their voices — and sometimes that results in things getting uncomfortable.

-The best way to tackle unhappy customers is by establishing a customer complaints strategy that can be applied immediately after a complaint is received.
-To begin with, we first need to fully understand what the customer is complaining about.
+The best way to handle unhappy customers is by establishing a customer complaints strategy that can be applied immediately after a complaint is received.
+In this post, I'll outline a few key elements to include in your strategy.